python-poetry/poetry/README.md

 Even for seasoned developers it might be cumbersome at times to create all files needed in a Python project: `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and the newly added `Pipfile`.

-So I wanted a tool that would limit everything to a single configuration file to do everything: dependency management, packaging and publishing.
+So I wanted a tool that would limit everything to a single configuration file to do: dependency management, packaging and publishing.

 It takes inspiration in tools that exist in other languages, like `composer` (PHP) or `cargo` (Rust).